 So with all that in mind, I recommend taking the train!
 The railway runs the length of the country and connects all the main cities, though you’ll still have to brave the roads if heading inland (except for the Chinese border).
 These days it’s nice & easy to book train tickets online with Baolau (it’s a Vietnamese online ticket agency); you can also use them for bus tickets, which saves you having to deal with any potential scams.

 If heading to Phu Quoc island, take a bus from Saigon to Ha Tien and the ferry from there.

 Haha… well, I’ve written plenty about all the crazy shit I experienced in Vietnam and how it basically kicked my ass from the moment we arrived and for the following three weeks.
 And in actual fact, looking back, those memories are the highlights that have stayed with me.
 But it was some seriously fucking hard work at the time, and if you offered me a free ticket to go back to get some more of those memories, I would politely decline.
 Once is enough for that sort of highlight; but, of course, there were some more straightforward highlights to enjoy in between the mad bits:

 The food.
 I know I list food as a highlight for basically every country in East Asia, but here it is again: the food.
 Vietnamese food is the bomb; bowls of pho dished up at roadside stalls, french baguettes with god-knows-what-but-it-tastes-good inside, spring rolls, fresh seafood, pressed sugar cane juice… really good stuff, all of it.
+Get stuck in